-- Optional Additions - tofu crumbles, vermicelli noodles, chopped water chestnuts, sprouts.
+- Optional Add Ins - tofu crumbles, vermicelli noodles, chopped water chestnuts, sprouts, etc.

-Potstickers are easy to make, and while there are only 3 main components (filling, assembling, sauce), they require a bit of time to make.
+Potstickers are easy to make, and while there are only 3 main components (filling, assembling, sauce), they require a bit of a time commitment.
 Here's the main steps for making the vegetable filling . . .

-Cut, chop and shred the veggies you'll be using.
-Pro Tip: if you want to skip the shredding and chopping, buy pre-cut coleslaw and vegetables in the produce department at your local grocery store.
+- Cut, chop and shred the veggies you'll be using.
+Pro Tip: if you want to skip the shredding and chopping, buy pre-cut coleslaw/cabbage and vegetables in the produce department at your local grocery store.

-Heat the oil over medium-high heat until shimmering.
+- Heat the oil over medium-high heat until shimmering.
 Add the aromatics and cook for 2 or 3 minutes.
-Add the mushrooms, cabbage and carrots and cook the vegetables until they are caramelized.
+Add the mushrooms, cabbage, and carrots and cook the vegetables until caramelized.
 Add the soy sauce mixture and continue to cook until all the liquid has evaporated.

 Wonton Wrappers - homemade or ready made?